 VPNBook is another VPN service that also provides a free web proxy.
 It’s straightforward and simple to use if you need quick access to a blocked website.
 You can choose from 4 different servers (2 in Europe, 2 in North America) or VPNBook will assign you a proxy server randomly.
 While I prefer to choose a server that’s close to me (for faster connections), I found that the random proxy server was fast (around 25Mbps on average) when browsing and streaming.

 VPNBook is the only web proxy with 256-bit SSL-encryption — a level of encryption that you usually only get from premium VPNs.
 This means you can be sure that no matter which server you use, your connection is secure and protected from prying eyes.

-This proxy isn’t in the top 3 because despite its high-level encryption and security, VPNBook keeps logs.
+Despite its high-level encryption and security, VPNBook keeps logs.
 Although these logs are deleted after a week and are only used to report illegal activity, I’m disappointed that my activity isn’t totally anonymous.
-If you’re not happy about data logging either, you can try ExpressVPN free for 30 days — it doesn’t ever keep logs.

 4everproxy gives you 11 servers and 24 IP locations to choose from when you use its free web proxy.
 I chose the closest server (UK – London) for the fastest speed and an IP address in another country.
 You don’t have to select a server and IP from the same location, so you can maximize your anonymity!

 I tested 4everproxy’s claims that every server is super fast (with 1Gbps connections) and was impressed by the speed.
 I streamed YouTube with just a couple of seconds of buffering, although I did also get an ad for 4everproxy before my video started.